 Everyone’s mental health can change at different times and we will all experience ups and downs along the way.
 It’s important for managers to get to know their team and understand their wellbeing needs.

-The Coronavirus pandemic has added new pressures and stresses to people’s lives including increased isolation, homeschooling and financial worries.
-Some employees may be experiencing anxiety or low moods as a result of these challenging times.
+A combination of the Coronavirus pandemic and the continuing cost of living crisis has added new pressures and stresses to people’s lives including financial and housing worries, increased isolation and complex health issues.
+Some employees may be experiencing anxiety, low moods or chronic illness as a result of these challenging times.

 Sometimes a member of your team may come to you to say that they’re experiencing problems.
 Or, you or a colleague might notice that someone’s behaviour has changed and that they may be showing some of the following signs:

 - low mood